GNOME/libadwaita/HACKING.md

 We mostly use kernel style but

 * Use spaces, never tabs
-* Use 2 spaces for inentation
+* Use 2 spaces for indentation

 GTK style function argument indentation
 ----------------------------------------